Applying to Become an Appointed Committee Member

 Appointed Members serve on College Committees

-Appointed Members serve on two or more College Committees, including the Discipline Committee.
-They participate in decision-making in the public interest and help to implement and support Committee and Board decisions.
-Appointed Members commit to attending meetings (including Committee and Board meetings, as well as strategic planning sessions), maintaining confidentiality, preparing for meetings by reviewing materials and undergoing training.
-Appointed Members can expect to attend 4 in-person Board meetings and approximately 3-8 Committee meetings per year, which often means arranging personal or work schedules to meet the time commitments involved.
+As members of College committees, appointed members act in the public interest to make decisions on cases relating to registration, investigations, quality assurance and discipline.
+Appointed members also make recommendations to the board on policy decisions, and support the implementation of committee and board decisions.
+Appointed members commit to attending meetings, maintaining confidentiality, preparing for meetings by reviewing materials and undergoing training.
+As an appointed member, you can expect to attend 4 in-person Board meetings and approximately 12-16 committee meetings per year, which may mean arranging your schedule to meet the time commitment.

 Eligibility Requirements, Values and Attributes of Appointed Members

-To be eligible, you must be registered with the College and meet the eligibility requirements for Appointed Members as set out in Article 12.2 of the College's By-laws and the Appointed Committee Member Policy.
+To be eligible for appointment, you must be registered and in good standing with the College and meet the eligibility requirements for Appointed Members as set out in Article 12.2 of the College's By-laws and the Appointed Committee Member Policy.

-In addition to the eligibility requirements, Appointed Members must possess the following values and attributes:
+In addition to the eligibility requirements, appointed members must possess the following core competencies:

-Applicants should have the following experience, skills and knowledge, or be willing to learn them during the appointment:
+Applicants may have the following experience, skills and knowledge, or be willing to learn them during the appointment:

-• Diplomacy: Articulate a perspective, engage in respectful, and sometimes difficult discussions with the committee, while consistently reinforcing a culture of trust.
+- Diplomacy: Clearly articulate a perspective, engage in respectful, and sometimes difficult discussions with the committee, while consistently reinforcing a culture of trust.

 As an Appointed Member, you will participate in Board training.
 The type of training commonly offered includes: